 What Is Supply Chain Management?

-From the germ of an idea to its execution, from raw materials to finished products, from planning to sourcing to managing inventory, a supply chain manager fixes any frayed edges and ties each piece together.
+From the germ of an idea to its execution, from raw materials to finished products, from planning to sourcing to managing inventory, a supply chain manager fixes any snags and puts all the pieces together.

-Supply chain managers understand their businesses from one end to the other, making these professionals an indispensable part of any company.
+Supply chain managers understand their businesses from one end to the other.
+That makes them an indispensable part of any company.
 SCMTalentGroup, a national recruiting organization, answers the question “What is supply chain management?” by breaking it down into its most basic components:

 Overall hiring in the field is on the rise, according to Forbes.
-Employers are actually struggling to find qualified applicants, not the other way around.
-The business magazine predicts that by 2025, the ongoing digital revolution will create more cloud-based planning systems, an expansion of jobs in analytics, and an increased demand for “smart” automation systems in fulfillment centers.
+As hard as it is to believe, employers are struggling to find qualified applicants, not the other way around.
+Meanwhile, by 2025 the ongoing digital revolution will create more cloud-based planning systems.
+That should, in turn, create an expansion of jobs in analytics.
+In addition, there will be an increase in demand for “smart” automation systems in fulfillment centers.

-They know a little bit about everything and are well-versed in how to make a company–whether it be a private firm, a government organization, a nonprofit, a small startup or a global behemoth–operate more efficiently and effectively.
+They know a little bit about everything and are well-versed in how to make businesses operate more efficiently.

-At Elmhurst College, we understand that a degree is not just a piece of paper—it needs to add value to your life and to your employer.
-It needs to be worth your time and financial investment.
+At Elmhurst University, we understand that a degree is not just a piece of paper—it has to be worth your time and financial investment.
 That’s why we have designed a master’s degree in supply chain management that fits the needs of busy professionals.

 Complete our form to request more information!